vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

   - name: SAPProdOrderGetDetails.pbmx
     url: /assets/2024-02-29/SAPProdOrderGetDetails.pbmx
 ---
-Peakboard works well with a lot of topics relating to SAP production.
-In this, article we will learn how to access the components of a production order in SAP.
+Peakboard works well with a lot of things relating to SAP production.
+In this, article, we will learn how to access the components of a production order in SAP.

-The term *components* refers to products that are needed to fulfill a production order.
-For example, parts to build the target product, or additional things that are packed into the box (like a manual).
-Materials can optionally be bound to a certain operation of the production order.
+The term *components* refers to products that are needed to fulfill a production order, such as:

+* The parts that are needed to build the target product.
+* Additional items that are packed into the box (like a manual).

+Materials can optionally be bound to a certain operation in the production order.

 After accessing the production order in SAP (transaction `CO03`), we take a look at the components by clicking the components button.

 ![image](/assets/2024-02-29/005.png)

-Usually, the needed components generate additional logistic processes (like getting the material from the warehouse and preparing them for assembly).
+Usually, the necessary components generate additional logistic processes (like getting the material from the warehouse and preparing them for assembly).

 ![image](/assets/2024-02-29/010.png)